pymupdf/PyMuPDF/docs/link.rst

       * *width* -- a float indicating the border thickness in points.
 The value is -1.0 if no width is specified.

       * *dashes* -- a sequence of integers specifying a line dash pattern. *[]* means no dashes, *[n]* means equal on-off lengths of *n* points, longer lists will be interpreted as specifying alternating on-off length values.
-See the :ref:`AdobeManual` page 217 for more details.
+See the :ref:`AdobeManual` page 126 for more detail.

       * *style* -- 1-byte border style: *S* (Solid) = solid rectangle surrounding the annotation, *D* (Dashed) = dashed rectangle surrounding the link, the dash pattern is specified by the *dashes* entry, *B* (Beveled) = a simulated embossed rectangle that appears to be raised above the surface of the page, *I* (Inset) = a simulated engraved rectangle that appears to be recessed below the surface of the page, *U* (Underline) = a single line along the bottom of the annotation rectangle.